MooersLab/writingLogTemplateInOrg/README.md

 $0
 ```

-Now type `daily` followed by `tab` to start a new subsection for the current day's entry.
+Now type `entry` followed by `tab` to start a new subsection for the current day's entry.

 - Daily Log